KYT007/CLI-To-Do-List/README.md

 #Added functionality, removed unnecessary items, experimenting

 Delete functionality under construction.
 Got rid of unnecessary print statements.
 Fixed loop issue with delete function.
 Data-Persistent (usable) version of program featuring use of SQLite TBA.

+12/20/2023
+#Added Functionality.
+Added delete functionality in its entirety.
+Functionality to ensure valid dates added via pyinputplus added.
+More flow control isues addressed.
+Main change main menu loop function to incorporate the use of "inputMenu()" from pyip rather than "inputChoice()".
+Unnecessary print statements removed.
+Future versions will use an alternative method to print statements.
+SQLite Database functionality to make this app fully functional and usable as a command line tool currently in development process in a separate directory.